conda-forge/conda-forge.github.io/src/maintainer/adding_pkgs.rst

 Avoid external dependencies
 ...........................

-As a general rule: all dependencies have to be packaged by conda-forge as well.
+As a general rule: all dependencies have to be packaged by ``conda-forge`` as well.
 This is necessary to assure :term:`ABI` compatibility for all our packages.

 There are only a few exceptions to this rule:

 #.
 Some dependencies have to be satisfied with :term:`CDT` packages (see :ref:`cdt_packages`).

 #.
-Some packages require root access (e.g. device drivers) that cannot be distributed by conda-forge.
+Some packages require root access (e.g. device drivers) that cannot be distributed by ``conda-forge``.
 These dependencies should be avoided whenever possible.